DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     - *TENANT_ID* and *CLIENT_ID* have been obtained from [previous step](#retrieve-tenant-and-client-information)
     - *CLIENT_SECRET* is listed in your ODM Application, section **General** / **Client Credentials**
     - *GROUP_GUID* is the ODM Admin group created in a [previous step](#manage-group-and-user) (*odm-admin*)
-    - *SSO_DOMAIN* is the domain name of your sso.
-If your AzureAD is connected to another SSO you should add the SSO domain name in this parameter.
-If you're user has been declared as explain in step **Create at least one user that belongs to this new group** you can omitt this parameter.
+    - *SSO_DOMAIN* is the domain name of your SSO.
+If your AzureAD is connected to another SSO, you should add the SSO domain name in this parameter.
+If your user has been declared as explained in step **Create at least one user that belongs to this new group**, you can omit this parameter.

-    The following 4 files are generated into the `output` directory :
+    The following four files are generated into the `output` directory:

-    - webSecurity.xml is containing the mapping between liberty J2EE ODM roles and Azure AD groups and users :
+    - webSecurity.xml contains the mapping between Liberty J2EE ODM roles and Azure AD groups and users:
       * All ODM roles are given to the GROUP_GUID group
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
-    - openIdWebSecurity.xml is containing 2 openIdConnectClient liberty configuration :
+    - openIdWebSecurity.xml contains two openIdConnectClient Liberty configurations:
-      * for the web access to Decision Center an Decision Server consoles using userIdentifier="email" with the Authorization Code flow
+      * For web access to the Decision Center an Decision Server consoles using userIdentifier="email" with the Authorization Code flow
-      * for the rest-api call using userIdentifier="aud" with the client-credentials flow
+      * For the rest-api call using userIdentifier="aud" with the client-credentials flow
-    - openIdParameters.properties is configuring several features like allowed domains, logout and some internal ODM openid features
+    - openIdParameters.properties configures several features like allowed domains, logout, and some internal ODM OpenId features
-    - OdmOidcProviders.json is configuring the client-credentials OpenId provider used by the Decision Center Server configuration to connect Decision Center to the RES Console and Decision Center to the Decision Runner
+    - OdmOidcProviders.json configures the client-credentials OpenId provider used by the Decision Center server configuration to connect Decision Center to the Decision Server console and Decision Center to the Decision Runner

-3. Create the Azure AD authentication secret
+3. Create the Azure AD authentication secret.

     ```
     kubectl create secret generic azuread-auth-secret \